-You might be surprised to learn that elephants don’t instinctively know how to use their trunks.
+You might be surprised to learn that a baby elephant doesn’t instinctively know how to use its trunk.
 When they are born, they lack muscle tone in their trunks, which makes them difficult to control, so elephants must get plenty of practice in to build strength and dexterity in their trunks.
 Baby elephants strengthen and learn how to use their trunks by playing in water and swinging it back and forth.

 #5: Baby Elephants Lose Their Baby Tusks

 If you’ve ever had a visit from the tooth fairy, you know it’s normal for babies to lose their first set of teeth.
-Baby elephants shed their tusks the same way!
+A baby elephant will shed its tusks the same way!
 After about one year, they lose their first set of tusks.
 When they turn two, their adult tusks begin to grow, which continue getting larger until the elephant is fully grown.

 #4: Most Elephants are Born at Night

 An astounding 99% of elephants are born in the evening.
 Scientists believe that this is an evolutionary trait that elephants developed to protect their young from predators and to promote a calm environment.
 Elephants have even been known to intentionally disrupt birth when daylight is near.

 #3: Elephants are Born Blind